 A plot in Bonaventure Cemetery with hot pink azalea bushes surrounding an elaborate monument topped with a female holding one hand to her chest.
 The background is filled with trees, many dripping in Spanish moss

-The Bonaventure Historical Society hosts free walking tours the second Sunday of every month at 2 pm.
+The Bonaventure Historical Society hosts free walking tours the second weekend of every month at 2 pm.
 If you have mobility issues, you can also take a guided tour of the cemetery via golf cart.

 ➡️ Book a tour of Bonaventure Cemetery: Golf Cart Tour